 Writers from the Hebrew community in Alexadria produced folk stories that are now in the books of Judges and Samuel

-When: around 200 BCE
+When: around 280 BCE

 Where: Hellenistic Egypt

-Traits: light-hearted, absurdist, comedic
+Traits: light-hearted, absurdist, sitcom-ey

 The poet writes about the grief felt throughout Judea alongside with the celebrations of Hebrew freedom.
 The civil war left its mark